Tomava/Information/README.md

 `Python / TypeScript / PostgreSQL | Flask / Next.js`

-This is an ongoing project with a freely chosen topic for a course where the focus is on secure programming principles.
+This is a project with a freely chosen topic for a course where the focus is on secure programming principles.

 For backend, I chose to implement it in Python and I chose Flask as I has some experience with it and wanted to deepen my knowledge.
 The database is implemented with PostgreSQL.
 For frontend, I chose TypeScript with Next.js as I was familiar with them.
 All the components are used withing Docker containers.